Mobile phone versionWhat is this?

 Research as much as you can: visit bridal fairs and read wedding magazines.
 See what providers have to offer.

 And don't forget to check your plans with mum and dad.
 Their wedding was in a different century, but it's their wedding too.
-Check also with your friends who have recently got married; you might benefit from their mistakes.
+Check also with your friends who have recently had their wedding; you might benefit from their mistakes.

 Decide on your wedding style

 If you only have four guests, a cathedral for the service and ballroom for the party would look a bit bare.
-Conversely, don't try to squeeze 250 people into a small lounge - they won't appreciate any attempt you might be making to get into the Guinness Book of World Records.
+Conversely, don't try to squeeze 250 people into a small lounge – they won't appreciate it.

 Also, be aware that facilities vary from place to place.
 Check this mini-guide about Which Style is Best For You before you go any further.